-- Fall 2017.
-Groundwater conditions in in the Fall of 2017 returned to the persistent pumping depression in the Cienega Valley, with groundwater elevations as deep as -13 (negative thirteen) feet NAVD88.
-The groundwater elevation in the pumping depression in October 2017 was more than 7 feet higher than was present in October 2016.
-Although groundwater elevations showed a normal (for this time of year) decline of 4 to 8 feet from April 2017 to October 2017, the Fall 2017 groundwater elevations were generally 2 to 5 feet higher than the October 2016.
-Groundwater elevations in the main production zone along the coast ranged from 5.5 to 8.5 feet NAVD88. - Deep Wells.
-For a very brief period between August 18 and August 29, 2017, when the agencies were forced to increase groundwater pumping to maintain service to municipal customers during a shutdown of the Lopez Lake water supply, the Deep Well Index dropped below the 7.5-foot threshold.
-Otherwise, the index remained above the 7.5-foot threshold value throughout 2017.
-The Deep Well Index reached its high point of the year in March, with an index value of almost 12 feet NAVD88.
-Except for the previously mentioned period from August 18 to 29, the lowest index value was reached in October, when the index value was slightly above 7.5 feet NAVD88.
-The index value finished 2017 at about 9 feet NAVD88. - NCMA/NMMA Boundary.
+- Fall 2018.
+Groundwater level contours for October 2018 are presented in Figure 9.
+Groundwater elevations in October 2018 were 4 to 29 feet lower than elevations in April 2018.
+The October 2018 groundwater elevations exhibited a return to the previously prevalent pumping depression in the Cienega Valley, with groundwater elevations as deep as (-)16 feet NAVD88.
+The groundwater elevation in the pumping depression in October 2018 was approximately 3 feet lower than was present in October 2017.
+October 2018 groundwater elevations in the main production zone along the coast ranged from 5.4 to 7.7 feet NAVD88. - Deep Wells.
+In 2018, the Deep Well Index started the year above the trigger value with an index value of over 9 feet in January.
+It continued to rise, reached a high over 11 feet in mid-March, and then began to decline.
+The index value dropped below the 7.5-foot threshold in early July.
+For more than 4 months, the Deep Well Index remained below the index trigger value, reaching an index value of approximately 6.5 feet in late October.
+In early November, the Deep Well Index began to rise and by late November 2018, it rose above the threshold value where it remained through the end of the year.
+The index value finished 2018 at about 9 feet NAVD88. - NCMA/NMMA Boundary.
 The water elevation in the San Luis Obispo County monitoring well installed to monitor basin conditions along the NCMA/NMMA boundary typically exhibits regular seasonal fluctuations.
-Despite the fluctuations, the water elevation in the well remained above sea level throughout all of 2017, in contrast with the previous 4 years when the water level typically dropped below sea level in August and remained at a low elevation until early October.
+Similar to 2017, the water elevation in the well remained above sea level throughout all of 2018, in contrast to the 2013 through 2016 https://tidesandcurrents.noaa.gov/datums.html?id=9412110 period when the water levels in the NCMA/NMMA boundary area typically dropped below sea level in August and remained at a low elevation until early October.